How to Plan a Dreamy Honeymoon in Paris: Romantic Things to Do + Tips

 The Louvre is more romantic at night.

-On certain days of the week, the Louvre is open at night… and it’s our favorite time to go.
+On Wednesdays and Fridays, the Louvre is open until 9:00 at night… and it’s our favorite time to go.

 The crowds are a bit lighter, especially as the evening wears on.
 The rooms seem bigger and more mysterious.
 You can catch glimpses of the brightly lit Louvre pyramid and the glittering Eiffel Tower through the windows.